TheBuilder-software/ComputerGraphics/README.md

 # Intro

-Here's a list a bunch of mini programs written in SDL2.
+Here's a bunch of mini programs written in SDL2.

 # Build